chimneysandsmokestacks/innetworkjobfinder/README.md

 ## Getting Started
 To install this extension, download the files and put them all in one folder.
 Then open chrome://extensions in your browser and select 'Load Unpacked'.
 Select the folder.
-To use the extension, go to someone's network page (usually by clicking the "500+ connections" link underneath their profile photo, and tailor your search to a specific industry or location via Linkedin's native search features.
+Open someone's public connections list (usually by clicking the "500+ connections" link underneath their profile photo), and tailor your search to a specific industry or location via Linkedin's native filters.
 Open the extension and set a job title, then click Load.